CNH Tours - Cultural and Natural Heritage Tours Galapagos

 She stepped back from her Quito job in 2014.
 Being from the Valley (below Quito), she decided that the heavy traffic and the long daily commute to and from the city was getting too stressful.
 Mercedes took a part time “work-from-home” job with a small agency.
 When we learned that she was available to give us a hand, we seized the opportunity, having her help us as well on a part-time basis.

 Since 2014, Mercedes has become an increasingly important part of our team.
-Our positive relationship and the mutual bonds of trust that we’ve developed over the years gave both of us the necessary confidence to take the final step – having her join us as a full-time colleague (after having passed the Travel Industry Council of Ontario exam for travel councillors).
+Our positive relationship and the mutual bonds of trust that we’ve developed over the years gave both of us the necessary confidence to take the final step – having her join us as a full-time colleague (after having passed the Travel Industry Council of Ontario exam for travel counsellors).
 Besides helping our guests assemble the elements of an ideal continental land extension program most suited to their interests, Mercedes will also represent CNH Tours at any pertinent Quito events while also lending a helping hand when a guest might need assistance.

 Mercedes’ own words: